darossi87/intune/README.md

 ![image](https://github.com/darossi87/intune/assets/45303117/1b597379-abd1-49e6-8881-dcdaa87f5b48)

-For Umbrella you will need the Core VPN even though you might just want umbrella.
-You still need to install the Core VPN because Umbrella client is dependant on it.
-I recommend Dart as well incase you need assistant from Cisco.
+To set up Umbrella, it's essential to install the Core VPN, even if your primary focus is on using Umbrella alone.
+This is because the Umbrella client relies on the Core VPN.
+Additionally, I suggest installing Dart from Cisco in case you require assistance.

-Once done you will have the PKG for the Intune Install but you need to prep the OS for the app so it not prompting the user for admin login for Permission for the app.
+After installation, you'll have the PKG file for Intune installation.
+However, it's crucial to prepare the operating system to prevent prompting the user for admin login to grant permissions for the app.

 # Prepping MacOS via intune for Cisco Secure Client

-Using the mobileconfig file I have attach to this project allow you set almost all the system varabiles need in intune to get this done.
-At time of writing this can change over time. please view the link below and make sure it on the latest verison incase cisco changes something in this config it listed as "Sample MDM Configuration Profile for Cisco Secure Client System and Kernel Extension Approval"
+The mobileconfig file provided with this project enables you to configure nearly all the necessary system variables required in Intune for this setup.
+Please ensure that you're using the latest version of the file from the link provided, as Cisco might update the configuration.
+It's labeled as "Sample MDM Configuration Profile for Cisco Secure Client System and Kernel Extension Approval."
 <br>
 <br>
 https://www.cisco.com/c/en/us/td/docs/security/vpn_client/anyconnect/Cisco-Secure-Client-5/admin/guide/b-cisco-secure-client-admin-guide-5-1/macos11-on-ac.html